conan-io/docs/getting_started.rst

             enable_crypto: True
             [...]

-4. Ok, it looks like this dependency could work with our hash calculator app.
-We should indicate which are the requirements and the generator for our build system.
-Let's create a *conanfile.txt* inside our project's folder with the following content:
+4. Let's use this ``poco/1.9.4`` version for our MD5 calculator app, creating a *conanfile.txt* inside our project's folder with the following content:

     .. code-block:: text